Cazamere/GraphModQA/README.md

-# DyGraphQA: Evaluating LLMs on Real-World Graph Reasoning
+# DyGraphQA-Real: Evaluating LLMs on Real-World Graph Reasoning

-This repository contains code for generating and evaluating real-world graph reasoning tasks using large language models (LLMs), as described in our research paper.
+This repository contains code for generating and evaluating real-world graph reasoning tasks using large language models (LLMs), based on a real-world coauthorship network from DBLP.
+It is part of the larger DyGraphQA benchmark.

 ---